brian-trann/fond/README.md

 Another slight quirk, with popular recipe websites is that there sometimes is a lengthy story behind how they came up with the recipe itself.

 I just want a way to easily see the recipe, ingredients and instructions...
 The "fond" of the recipe page.

+I understand why recipe sites need to do this.
+Companies need to generate money.

 While this iteration does not solve my problem, I think that it will be a backbone for a future front end tool, or an extension that has the capability to send yourself the raw recipe text via email or to integrate a productivity tool like Trello or Asana.